V4Fire/Client/src/base/b-dynamic-page/README.md

 When switching between routes that use the same page component but have different path or query parameters, it can be beneficial to recreate the page component to avoid considering the previous state and current prop values.

 To achieve this, you can specify a unique key for each route.
-You can do this by using the second element of the page prop array.
+You can do this by returning a tuple from the `eventConverter` function.
+The second element of the tuple should be a unique key.
 This value helps determine whether a new page component should be used to render the next page.

 For example, this approach ensures that every page with the same route but different path parameters will be tied to separate component instances: